 Death Valley National Park - May ‘24

+I immediately fell in love with the wildflowers, the rich tones vibrant against the stark goldens of the desert.
 I took a Death Valley tour from Las Vegas a few years ago.
 I was struck by how different some of the landscapes were as all I knew before going is that it’s a desert and can get extremely hot.
-I went in early May which was hot but not yet unbearable for me.
-It can get sweltering where I live so that wasn’t a huge concern.
-The dryness of the desert was actually a welcome change of pace for me than the swamp feeling of Midwest summers.
-However, I was more than a little horrified to learn they ran the tour through the later parts of the summer as well.
+I went in early May which was hot but not yet unbearable for me compared to the sweltering humidity of Midwest summers.
+Speaking with our tour guides though, I was more than a little horrified to learn they ran the tour through the later parts of the summer as well when temps would steadily remain in the triple digits.

-I fell in love with the wildflowers I came across, the colors so vibrant against the stark goldens of the desert.
 Walking the salt flats, I understood how you can get lost in the desert.
 It’s disorienting to see how little progress you’ve made when things in the distance seem in reach.
-The soft pastels of Artists Palette looked like the rock had been colored with chalk and I wish I could have lingered there.
+Comparatively, the soft pastels of Artists Palette were chalky and peaceful.
+I wish I could have lingered there to see the colors change as the day went on.
+These are the images that stayed with me as I resisted sleep in the passenger van rumbling back to the Vegas Strip after midnight.

 Death Valley National Park in California, United States